xvii20/Illupets-frontend/README.md

 # Geocoding api

-the api that I used for geocoding is from https://positionstack.com/. just click "Get Free Api Key" and you can follow the instructions to get a free api key from there. replace the geo_Api_Key variable in the modalmap.jsx file with your own api key.
+the api that I used for forward geocoding is from https://docs.mapbox.com/api/overview/.

 # Petfinder Api